elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 ### Solutions

-- **Effective Archiving**: Use established data repositories like GEO (Gene Expression Omnibus) or ArrayExpress for storage of experimental descriptive metadata and processed data such as count matrices.
-The corresponding raw sequencing data can be optimally archived at Sequence Read Archive or European Nucleotide Archive.
+- **Effective Archiving**: Use established data repositories like {% tool "gene-expression-omnibus" %} (GEO) or {% tool "arrayexpress" %} for storage of experimental descriptive metadata and processed data such as count matrices.
+The corresponding raw sequencing data can be optimally archived at {% tool "sequence-read-archive" %} or {% tool "european-nucleotide-archive" %}.

 - **Ethical Data Handling**: Emphasise the importance of informed consent and ethical considerations in data-sharing agreements.

 - **Collaboration Platforms**: Explore version control systems (e.g., {% tool "git" %}), data sharing platforms (e.g., {% tool "zenodo" %}), data analysis platforms (e.g., {% tool "galaxy" %}), and domain-specific repositories (e.g., {% tool "single-cell-portal" %}) to facilitate efficient data sharing, analysis, and collaboration.

 - **Enhancing Reproducibility**: Guide on enhancing reproducibility, including the use of containerisation technologies like {% tool "docker" %} to encapsulate analysis environments to ensure analysis can be reproduced with the exact same tool version.
 Particularly, {% tool "biocontainers" %} comes in handy when dealing with bioinformatics tools.
-Emphasise the importance of documenting analysis workflows, code, and metadata using standardised formats and sharing them in version-controlled repositories.
-Galaxy provides a solution for containerisation, versioning, workflow management and reproducibility for novice users.
+Emphasise the importance of documenting analysis workflows, code, and metadata using standardised formats and sharing them in version-controlled repositories. {% tool "galaxy" %} provides a solution for containerisation, versioning, workflow management and reproducibility for novice users.

 ## Analysis step description and format proposal